-During the quarter ended September 30, 2011, the Company performed its annual impairment review of its IPR&D assets and recorded an impairment charge in the amount of \$16.2 million, which has been recorded as a component of amortization expense.
-These IPR&D assets were acquired as part of the Bioniche Pharma acquisition.
-This impairment charge resulted from the Company's updated estimate of the fair value of these assets, which was based upon updated forecasts, compared with the assigned fair values as of the Bioniche Pharma acquisition date, September 7, 2010.
+The Company performs its annual impairment review of certain IPR&D assets at September 30th.
+This review of IPR&D assets principally relates to assets acquired as part of the Bioniche Pharma acquisition in September 2010.
+For the years ended December 31, 2012 and 2011, the Company recorded impairment charges related to the Bioniche Pharma IPR&D assets in the amounts of \$41.6 million and \$16.2 million, respectively, which were recorded as a component of amortization expense.
+These impairment charges resulted from the Company's estimate of the fair value of these assets, which was based upon updated forecasts, compared with the assigned fair values at the acquisition date.
 The fair value was determined based upon detailed valuations employing the income approach which utilized Level 3 inputs, as defined in Note 6.
-These valuations reflect, among other things, the impact of changes to the development programs, the projected development and regulatory timeframes and the current competitive environment.
-Changes in any of the Company's assumptions may result in a further reduction to the estimated fair value of the IPR&D asset and could result in additional future impairment charges.
+The fair value of IPR&D was calculated as the present value of the estimated future net cash flows using a market rate of return.
+The assumptions inherent in the estimated future cash flows include, among other things, the impact of changes to the development programs, the projected development and regulatory time frames and the current competitive environment.
+A discount rate of approximately 10% was utilized in each valuation at September 30, 2012 and 2011.
+Changes to any of the Company's assumptions may result in a further reduction to the estimated fair value of the IPR&D asset.

-During the year ended December 31, 2011, approximately \$4.3 million was reclassified from acquired IPR&D to product rights and licenses.
+During the year ended December 31, 2012, approximately \$33.0 million was reclassified from acquired IPR&D to product rights and licenses.
+Also during the year ended December 31, 2012, the Company paid approximately \$70.0 million to acquire products rights and licenses, the majority of which relates to two dermatological products acquired from Valeant Pharmaceuticals.